AlexNek/Blazored.Messaging/readme.md

 Occasionally, subscribers may take an extended period to complete.
 You can establish a global timeout for all subscribers by configuring a `MessagingService`.
 In certain scenarios, such as handler debugging, all handlers may not execute if additional threads are not used.
 If you encounter a timeout message with a duration exceeding the combined value of the global timeout and `MessagingService.AdditionalTimeoutDuration`, it indicates that the timeout was triggered by the global handler.
-Only subsription placement could be used for identifing the source of the timeout.

 ## API Reference